Updated 2026-03-08

 • Testing and API billed separately

-• Not primarily marketing
+• Not primarily a marketing platform

-• More expensive than Elastic Email
+• More expensive than Elastic Email for pure sending

-• No dedicated IP
+• No dedicated IP on standard plans

 #10